Dart-Code/Website/_docs/settings.md

 Whether to evaluate getters in order to display them in debug views (such as the Variables, Watch and Hovers views).

 ## dart.flutterAdditionalArgs
 Additional args to pass to all `flutter` commands including `flutter daemon`.
-Do not use this to pass arguments to your Flutter app, use the `args` field in a `launch.json` or the `dart.flutterRunAdditionalArgs` setting.
+Do not use this to pass arguments to your Flutter app, use the `args` field in a `launch.json` or the `#dart.flutterRunAdditionalArgs#` setting.

 ## dart.flutterAttachAdditionalArgs
 Additional args to pass to the `flutter attach` command.
-Using the `args` field in `launch.json` is usually better than this setting as this setting will apply to _all_ projects.
+Using the `args`/`toolArgs` fields in `launch.json` is usually better than this setting as this setting will apply to _all_ projects.

 ## dart.flutterRunAdditionalArgs
 Additional args to pass to the `flutter run` command.
-Using the `args` field in `launch.json` is usually better than this setting as this setting will apply to _all_ projects.
+Using the `args`/`toolArgs` fields in `launch.json` is usually better than this setting as this setting will apply to _all_ projects.

 ## dart.flutterScreenshotPath
 The path to a directory to save Flutter screenshots.